Vercel Deployment Guide

 Project Configuration

-The project root directory already includes a vercel.json
+The project root directory already includes a vercel.json configuration file:

 json